ntanmayee/decoden/README.md

 ## Running DecoDen

+The decoden pipeline involves three main steps: preprocessing of data, denoising, and detection.

-If you would prefer to run preprocessing and DecoDen separately, use the following commands.
+To run each part of decoden separately use the following commands:

 ### Preprocessing
 Pre-processing includes removing duplicate reads, extending reads and tiling the data into bins.
 These steps require MACS2, BEDOPS and BEDTools.